-Two federal and state listed special-status animal species have potential habitat present within the Biological Study Area but were not detected during appropriately timed surveys.
+[The following text has been changed since the draft environmental document was circulated.]
+Three federal and state listed special-status animal species have potential habitat present within the Biological Study Area but were not detected during appropriately timed surveys.
 However, these special-status animal species have the potential to occur within the project area and could potentially be affected by the project: monarch butterfly-California overwintering population (Danaus plexippus pop.
-1) and California red-legged frog (Rana draytonii).
+1), California red-legged frog (Rana draytonii) and Santa Cruz long-toed salamander (Ambystoma macrodactylum croceum) (revised from 2 special-status species in the draft environmental document).